 In a standard configuration, a 555 allows for the timing capacitor (C) to be charged via R1 and R2, but discharged using a separate discharge pin (pin 7) only via R2 - this means that the cap charges using one path, and discharges using a different circuit path, resulting in an output that may not spend equal amounts of time being High and being Low [ie the output does not have a 50% duty cycle.]
 This is especially true when one of the resistors is being changed to change the tone.

 I will admit that I am unsure why the original designer was worried about the duty cycle - remember that this instrument produces square waves - they are a *rich* source of harmonics..

+I found a cool way of connecting the 555, that ensures that the duty cycle is 50% using a much simpler configuration here.
 Essentially, the oscillator is connected so that the normal 555 discharge connection is not used.
 Instead, this circuit uses the output pin to both charge, and discharge the timing capacitor, ensuring that the duty cycle is kept at 50%.

 The frequency of oscillation can be adjusted by varying the voltage on the Control Voltage pin (Pin 5) - this allows the Stylophone to be tuned to other instruments.

 The original Stylophone did not have a separate output amplifier, instead, it relied on using a speaker that had a high impedance (75 ohms) so that it didn't overload the output of the 555 chip.
 These high impedance speakers are tricky to obtain now, so I decided to use an 8 ohm speaker.
 Because 8 ohms is too low for the 555 to drive properly, I decided to use a separate amplifier.